Our Board

 Matt Noble

-Matt holds a Bachelor's degree in government from Harvard University, and an MBA from Harvard Business School.
+Matt holds a bachelor's degree in Government from Harvard University and an MBA from Harvard Business School.

-Danny Rojas is the Executive Director of All Star Code, a national nonprofit organization creating economic opportunity for young men of color by developing their entrepreneurial mindset, skills, and networks needed to succeed in a technological world.
-Danny is responsible for day-to-day operations, fundraising, and national strategic growth.
+@DannyR0jasDanny Rojas is the Executive Director of All Star Code, a national nonprofit organization dedicated to creating economic opportunities for young men of color by developing their entrepreneurial mindset, skills, and networks needed to succeed in a technological world.
+Since joining All Star Code in May 2018, Danny has spearheaded the organization's strategic growth, program development, and operational excellence.